particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="BLE"}}

-Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) support Bluetooth LE (BLE) in both peripheral and central modes.
+The P2, Photon 2, and Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) support Bluetooth LE (BLE) in both peripheral and central modes.
 For more information about BLE, see the [BLE Tutorial](/tutorials/device-os/bluetooth-le/).

 BLE is intended for low data rate sensor applications.
 Particle devices do not support Bluetooth A2DP and can't be used with Bluetooth headsets, speakers, and other audio devices.
 Particle devices do not support Bluetooth 5 mesh.